How Utility Data Becomes GIS Layers

 Field Capture

 Field capture typically starts with identifying features and documenting what is actually present: utility paths, access points, appurtenances, and any visible attributes.
+This includes opening manholes, valve boxes, and handholes to record what is physically observable rather than relying on record drawings that may be decades old.

 GNSS Positioning